The role of intrinsic distances in the relaxation of $L^\infty$-functionals: Introduction

 In this paper we will consider functionals $F: W^{1,\infty}(\Omega)\to \overline{\R}$ of the form \beq F(u)= \supess_{x \in \Omega} f(x,Du(x)), \eeq where $f: \Omega \times \R^N \to \overline{\R}$ is a Borel function and $\Omega\subseteq \R^N$ is a regular bounded open set.
 According to an established notation we will refer to energies in \eqref{introf} as supremal or $L^\infty$-functionals on $W^{1,\infty}(\Omega)$ and we will use the term supremand to denote the function $f$ which represents the functional \eqref{introf}.

 A main topic in the study of supremal functionals is to give sufficient and necessary conditions on the supremand $f$ in order to have lower semicontinuity with respect to the weak$^*$ topology of $W^{1,\infty}(\Omega)$.
-Indeed, this topology is natural in order to study minimum problems since we have compactness of minimizing sequences when $f$ satisfies a coercivity assumption.
+Indeed, this topology is natural in order to study minimum problems since we have compactness of minimizing sequences when $F$ satisfies a coercivity assumption.

 A sufficient condition for the sequential lower semicontinuity of a supremal functional with respect to the weak$^*$ topology of $W^{1,\infty}(\om)$ has been shown by Barron, Jensen and Wang in \cite[Theorem 3.4]{BJW99}.
-It requires that for a.e. $x\in \Omega$ the function $f(x,\cdot)$ is lower semicontinuous and level convex that is
+It requires that for a.e. $x\in \Omega$ the function $f(x,\cdot)$ is lower semicontinuous and level convex, i.e.,